 Can I lose experience for administrative delays?

-Once an intern enters qualified hours into the online reporting system, they will not be penalized by losing hours for delays in processing caused by their supervisor or NCARB.
-NCARB will electronically notify the intern’s supervisor that they have submitted a report for their review and discussion with their intern.
-In other words, once an intern submits hours by entering them into their Record online, those hours are “protected” from the reporting requirements while any loose ends are tied up.
-An intern can only lose the submitted hours if they are deemed invalid by the supervisor, or they are not earned in accordance with the rules of the IDP.
-See Example 2 in the Reporting Requirement Examples section for more information.
+Once you submit qualified hours into the online reporting system, you will not be penalized by losing hours for delays in processing caused by your supervisor or NCARB.
+NCARB will electronically notify your supervisor that you have submitted a report for their review and discussion.
+You will only lose submitted hours if they are deemed invalid by your supervisor, or if they were not earned in accordance with the AXP's rules.

-Can an individual apply for an extension to the reporting requirements?
+Can I apply for an extension to the reporting requirements?

 Yes.
-The reporting requirements provides for a reasonable extension of the reporting period where it is prevented by the birth or adoption of a child, by a serious medical condition, by active duty in military service, or by other like causes.
-See Examples 5-7 in the Reporting Requirements Examples section and the Reporting Requirements Extensions section for more information.
-Click here for the extension form.
+The reporting requirements provide for a reasonable extension of the reporting period where it is prevented by the birth or adoption of a child, by a serious medical condition, by active duty in military service, or by other like causes.
+See the Reporting Requirements Extensions section for more information, and click here for the extension form.

 If I am unemployed, do I need to be concerned about the reporting requirements?